 Things—the objects, tools, and artifacts of everyday life—are the material expression of human experience.
 Without them, we would lose track of what makes us who we are.
 Things outlast us, and we rely on them to tell our stories when we are gone.
-Things That Talk is a place for learning the language of objects from the full sweep of human history.
+Things That Talk is a place for learning the language of objects from the full sweep of humanity.
 It is a durable, living archive of stories about the interconnected world of things.
 And it invites ongoing collaboration from a diverse range of communities.
 The platform facilitates storytelling by giving contributors all the basic curation, sequencing, and visual tools they need to narrate an object.
 And those tools are also evolving.

 To maximize the durability and usability of the platform, we implemented a linked open data system which automates the usage of WikiData within our interface, hosted by the